 Effective schools—where students are prepared for the next step of their educational journey and where the school as a whole makes a positive impact on the community—are all about discourse.
-What gets talked about, and how that discourse is conducted, says everything about a school community.
+What gets discussed and how that discourse is conducted says everything about a school community.

-Walk into virtually any classroom at Prep and you will see students around tables—exploring themes of a novel, debating the merits of a perspective in history, dissecting an organism, or collaborating to conjugate verbs in Spanish or French.
-We are committed to discussion-based learning (DBL) because it puts students at the center of intellectual inquiry, with the teacher as prompt, instigator, modeler, guide.
-DBL requires students to work together to identify meaning, to weigh the merits of alternative perspectives, to take responsibility for their own learning.
+Walk into any classroom at Prep, and you will see students around tables and problem-solving on white-bard walls—exploring novel themes, debating the merits of a perspective in history, dissecting an organism, collaborating to conjugate verbs in Spanish, or working out mathematical equations.
+We are committed to discussion-based learning (DBL) because it puts students at the center of intellectual inquiry, with the teacher as prompt, instigator, modeler, and guide.
+DBL requires students to work together to identify meaning, weigh the merits of alternative perspectives, and take responsibility for their learning.

 Classrooms are lively; students’ views are valued.
-When our students move on to college, they find themselves well-prepared with the classical tools of higher education: scientific inquiry, sound knowledge bases, facility with foreign language, strong writing and critical thinking skills.
-As importantly, they have developed their “voice” at Prep and enter college classrooms ready to engage and sensitive to their role in a group of students.
+When our students move on to college, they find themselves well-prepared with the classical tools of higher education: scientific inquiry, sound knowledge bases, facility with a foreign language, and strong writing and critical thinking skills.
+As significantly, they have developed their “voice” at Prep and enter college classrooms ready to engage and be sensitive to their role in a group of students.